Delstroo/CS50IntroductionToPython/README.md

 # CS50IntroductionToPython

-This is a course I am following given by harvard.edu.
+This is a course I am following that has been published by by [harvard.edu.](https://cs50.harvard.edu/python/2022/)

 ## Week 0
 This week goes through these topics Functions.
 Arguments.
 Side Effects.
 Bugs.
 Return Values.
 Variables.
 Comments.
 Pseudocode. `str`.
 Parameters. `int`.
 Operators.
 Interactive Mode. `float`. `def`.
 Scope. `return`.